jt14den/SWC-Cheatsheets/openrefine-sql.md

 - The reason we can do this is because this database was carefully set up
   - In the Sites and Person table, each record has a unique ID, called a Primary Key
-    - For example, the Person table has an ID column with no duplicates
+    - For example, the Person table has an ID field with no duplicates
   - In a table such as Survey, and Visited which refer to data in other tables, we use the same IDs
     - In this case they are called Foreign Keys: they refer to data in other tables.
   - What we end up doing then is matching a foreign key to a primary key
-- Good database design gives every table a column to act as a primary key
+- Good database design gives every table a field to act as a primary key
   - Ideally this should NOT be data, in case data needs to be changed.
-  - Just have a column numbering the records works well
+  - Just have a field numbering the records works well
     - **Why might the last name used in the Person table be a bad Primary Key?**

 ***---------- Socrative #6 ----------***: Site name and salinity readings